 As they returned to the JAMs-mobile to drive off an irate Swedish farmer appeared, furious at the heap of burning vinyl giving off acrid black smoke in his field, who proceeded to fire a shotgun at the JAMs-mobile as it drove off.
 Further down the road the unfortunate car broke down perhaps helped by the shotgun, but luckily (and not so romantically) the JAMs had taken out Automobile Association membership before they left and they got towed home.
 In Justified And Ancient History Pete Robinson states that on the ferry home they played their only live date for a Toblerone bar, and chucked some more copies of the LP into the sea.

 The whole story is told in a great NME article, included on the Shag Times CD gatefold insert.
 At some point during the JAMs excursion to the land of Stigs they were reported to have run over and killed a moose.
 There’s even some lyrics about it in one of their songs.
 However, one list member (Chris Leuty) once wrote to the KLF about this (August 1990), cos’ “…I didn’t quite believe it, and got a reply from Jimi.
 He said, and I quote: “No it was a giant dog.
 Write to James Brown c/o NME-he’s got some Polaroid photo’s of the attack.”

-A postscript to all this LP destruction is that the KLF took out a full-page ad in The Face magazine, offering to sell the five remaining unplayed copies for 1,000 pounds each.
+However, even when facing such an admirable adversary The JAMs were able to find a loophole to somewhat come out on top – as a postscript to all this LP destruction The KLF took out a full-page ad in The Face magazine, offering to sell five remaining unplayed copies for 1,000 pounds each.

 This could be the copy oft seen in the back window of their ice-cream van.